The Theory of Poker

 The Theory of Poker is a 1978 book written by David Sklansky.
 Sklansky has authored or co-authored 13 books on poker.

 History

-It took 30 years to write this book which is based on complex mathematical principles.
-The first version of the book was released in 1978 under a different title but after various revisions his publisher released the final version of the book in 1987.
-This book covers various poker concepts such as expected value (EV), semi-bluffing, optimum bluffing frequency, implied odds, and reverse implied odds.
+The first version of the book was released in 1978 under a different title, but after various revisions the final version was published in 1987.
+The book covers various poker concepts such as expected value (EV), semi-bluffing, optimum bluffing frequency, implied odds, and reverse implied odds.

 Content

-This book explains the rules of the poker but does not elaborate much on how to play poker for beginners level.
-This book helps the player to understand the important and many other dimensions to think in various situations.
-It looks at the concepts developed in games of poker that help the player ascertain to decide the best move in any situation.
-These theories and concepts are obvious in all the types of poker game.
-David Sklansky introduced various new concepts like Fundamental and the concept of theoretical win to the poker world with his Sklansky Bucks model.
+The book explains the rules of poker but does not elaborate extensively on beginner-level strategy.
+It introduces concepts developed in poker that help players evaluate decisions in different situations.
+These include ideas such as the Fundamental Theorem of Poker and the concept of theoretical win, including Sklansky Bucks.